amitjoy/feature-flags-for-osgi/README.md

    this.featureService = null;
 }
 ```
-6. Instead of providing `features.json`, you can also implement `Feature` interface and expose it as an OSGi service
+6. You can also implement `Feature` interface and expose it as an OSGi service
 7. The strategy must be provided by implementing `ActivationStrategy` interface and exposing as an OSGi service
 8. You can also provide a feature group by implementing `FeatureGroup` interface and exposing as an OSGi service